vigneshavm/Interview-questions/mongoDB.md

 | Geospatial        | For location-based data (`2d`, `2dsphere`)      |
 | Wildcard (`$**`)  | Indexes all fields or dynamic fields            |

+## Indexing Drawbacks
+---

+### **1. Increased Storage Requirements**
+- **Indexes consume disk space**, sometimes as much or more than the actual data.
+- Each index is stored separately and takes up additional memory and disk space.
+- This can become problematic in large datasets with multiple indexes.

+---

+### **2. Slower Write Operations (Insert, Update, Delete)**
+- Every time a document is written, updated, or deleted, all relevant indexes must be updated too.
+- This causes **additional overhead**, especially when multiple indexes are in place.
+- Example: Inserting 1 million records with 5 indexes will be **significantly slower** than with 1 or 2 indexes.

+---

+### **3. Risk of Using Wrong Index**
+- MongoDB’s query planner may **choose a suboptimal index**, especially if indexes overlap.
+- This can lead to **poor query performance**, worse than a collection scan in some cases.

+---

+### **4. Indexes Must Be Maintained**
+- During bulk imports or frequent schema changes, indexes need to be rebuilt or dropped/re-created.
+- Managing indexes across collections with varying access patterns can be complex.

+---

+### **5. RAM Pressure**
+- MongoDB loads index data into RAM.
+If your working set (data + indexes) exceeds RAM, **page faults** occur.
+- This causes performance degradation as MongoDB has to fetch data from disk repeatedly.

+---

+### **6. Complexity in Index Selection**
+- Over-indexing or creating compound indexes without understanding query patterns can **degrade performance**.
+- Careful planning is needed to balance between **read optimization** and **write performance**.

+---

+### **7. Index Build Time**
+- For large collections, **creating indexes can be time-consuming**, even if built in the background (`background: true` in older versions or `hidden`/`partial` in newer).
+- This might lock operations or slow down the database temporarily.

+---

+### **8. Doesn't Help with Every Query**
+- Indexes don’t help if:
+  - Your query doesn’t match the index field order.
+  - You’re doing regex or `$where` queries.
+  - You’re returning a large portion of the collection anyway.

 ---

 ##  Aggregations in MongoDB